Reference the chart below based on your student type

 Transfer Admission Process

 - Plan on applying months in advance of the entry term you intend to start at Appalachian.
-Appalachian State University admits transfer students on a rolling basis for each semester until the class is full.
-The Office of Admissions suggests a completed application and materials be submitted by February 15th for a fall or summer term and October 15th for a spring term.
+The application deadline for Fall semester is May 15 and January 1 for Spring semester (applications received after this deadline will be reviewed on a rolling basis until the class is full).
+We suggest completed application and materials be submitted by February 15th for a fall or summer term and October 15th for a spring term.
+These dates allow students to apply for scholarships (summer/fall students only) and on-campus housing.

-- Pay the application fee or submit a completed Official Application Fee Waiver to the Office of Admissions.
+- Pay the application fee or submit a completed Official Application Fee Waiver to firstname.lastname@example.org.

 - Applicants will receive a myMountaineer account login through email to track the status of their application.

-- A final high school transcript and SAT or ACT scores are required if transferring with less than 24 hours.
+- A final high school transcript and SAT or ACT scores are required if transferring with less than 24 hours (test scores are optional for 2020-2023 due to Covid).

 - Additional information may be requested after submission of your application.
 These items will be viewable in your myMountaineer portal.
 Students progressing through the admission process are encouraged to check their portal often as new information and enrollment steps will be added as you are admitted and you confirm your enrollment.